mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 Annotation classes
 ^^^^^^^^^^^^^^^^^^

-``mirdata`` uses several diffent data classes to store annotations.
-These data classes are meant to standarize the organization for all the loaders, and keep compatibility with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.
+``mirdata`` defines annotation-specific data classes.
+These data classes are meant to standarize the format for all loaders, and are compatibly with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.

-The list and descriptions of available annotation classes can be found `in this link <https://mirdata.readthedocs.io/en/latest/source/mirdata.html#module-mirdata.annotations>`_.
+The list and descriptions of available annotation classes can be found `at this link <https://mirdata.readthedocs.io/en/latest/source/mirdata.html#module-mirdata.annotations>`_.

-.. note:: These classes are extendable in case a certain loader requires it.
+.. note:: These classes may be extended in the case that a loader requires it.

 Iterating over datasets and annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In general, most datasets are a collection of tracks.
-Each track has an audio with its own annotations.
+In general, most datasets are a collection of tracks, and in most cases each track has an audio file along with annotations.

-With the ``load_tracks()`` method, all the tracks (so including their respective audio and annotations) can be loaded in a dictionary with the ids as keys and tracks as items.
+With the ``load_tracks()`` method, all tracks are loaded as a dictionary with the ids as keys and track objects (which include their respective audio and annotations, which are lazy-loaded on access) as values.

 .. code-block:: python